ldn-softdev/Rpnn/README.md

 ##### Enhancement requests and/or questions are more than welcome: *ldn.softdev@gmail.com*

+#

-Resilient backprop is [known to be the fastest](https://en.wikipedia.org/wiki/Rprop) learning NN in the family of backprops, featuring a number of advantages of the standard backprop mechanism:
+Resilient backprop is [known to be the fastest](https://en.wikipedia.org/wiki/Rprop) learning NN in the family of backprops, featuring a number of advantages over the standard backprop mechanism:
-- the learning rule is not proportional to the size of the gradient, only the sign of the computed gradient matters
+- the learning rule is no longer proportional to the size of the gradient, only the sign of the computed gradient matters
   - programmatically it means no need for plugging a derivative of the logistic function (plugging only the logistic will do)
   - it's not prone to [vanishing gradient problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) that the standard backprop suffers from
 - the configuration of the _rprop_ is simple and not as complex and sensitive as the standard backprop's